 To manage snippets, as an admin, open the 'Settings' page and click on the 'DHCP snippets' tab.

 For example, to create a new snippet press 'Add custom snippet'.
 In the resulting window choose a name and type for it and enter its associated DHCP configuration.
-Click 'Save snippet' to apply the change.
+Click 'Save snippet' to apply the change and make sure the checkbox is activated in the 'Enabled' column of the snippets list.

 See MAAS CLI for doing this with the CLI.